 Pelvic pain (particularly during intercourse)

 The symptoms of noninfectious vaginitis may resemble other conditions or medical problems.
-Always consult your health care provider for a diagnosis.
+Always talk with your health care provider for a diagnosis.

 Specific treatment for noninfectious vaginitis will be determined by your health care provider based on:

 Treatment for noninfectious vaginitis depends greatly on the cause.
 If the cause is a reaction to an irritant, the irritant should be avoided.